eonu/feud/README.md

 Despite this, for even the simplest of CLIs, code written using Click can be somewhat verbose and often requires frequently looking up documentation.

-Consider the following command for serving local files on a HTTP server.
-In red is a typical Click implementation, and in green is a Feud implementation of the same command.
+Consider the following example command for serving local files on a HTTP server.

+In red is a typical Click implementation, and in green is the Feud equivalent.

 ```diff
 - import click